isabelleduplessis/thru_hike_tracker/README.md

 * Allow users to enter past hikes completed without individual daily entries, so they can hike lifetime miles even if they have completed hikes without tracking them daily on this app

 **Specific**
+* Create separate files for initial app idea and current progress, just link to them in README
+* onupgrade in case I ever need to adjust schema?
-* Need to have option for start/end location to be on the alternate route
+* ~~Need to have option for start/end location to be on the alternate route~~
 * Get section mile markers for each trail, and determine user's section based on mileage entry
 * Allow user to toggle between imperial and metric
 * User custom fields: Have ideas appear since I'm not explicitly defining them in bonus info anymore (# showers, trail magic, etc)